Health Care Guide Information

 Share on FacebookShare on Twitter

-Leukemia is usually known as a blood cancer.
+Leukemia is commonly referred to as a type of blood cancer.
 In which blood-forming cells, bone marrow cells, or the cells of the lymphatic system start growing abnormally.
 Types of leukemia depend upon the kind of cells involved.
 Some cancers are specific to children, and some occur in adults.

 Table of Contents